trevorcapozza/trevor-web/src/markdowns/2020/vue-migration.md

 # Migrating My Personal Website to Vue
+---
 <br/>

-After recently discovering Vue.js and how powerful it is, I knew right away that I wanted to start learning how it worked.
-[Vue](https://vuejs.org) is a progressive framework for building user interfaces and single page web apps using HTML, CSS, and JavaScript.
+After recently discovering Vue.js and how powerful it is, I knew right away that I wanted to start learning how it worked. <a href="https://www.vuejs.org" target="_blank">Vue</a> is a progressive framework for building user interfaces and single page web apps using HTML, CSS, and JavaScript.

 Using Vue for a personal website is definitely overkill, but it was a great side project to get familiar with the framework.